Last updated on 2026-01-10

 Graduates of the Bachelor of Arts in Comparative Cultural Studies can pursue a variety of career paths in Canada, including:

-• International Organizations: Work with entities like the United Nations, focusing on cultural diplomacy and global cooperation.
+- International Organizations: Work with entities like the United Nations, focusing on cultural diplomacy and global initiatives.

-• Foreign Service: Represent Canada abroad, working on cultural exchange and international relations.
+- Foreign Service: Represent Canada abroad, dealing with cultural relations and international cooperation.

-• Intercultural Social Work: Assist diverse communities in navigating cultural differences and social integration.
+- Intercultural Social Work: Assist diverse communities in navigating cultural challenges and integration.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.